Login MFA FAQ

 |Step-up Enterprise MFA||N/A||Supported||Supported||N/A|

 The Step-up Enterprise MFA configurations can only be configured in the root namespace, although they can be referenced in other namespaces via the policies.
 The Login MFA supports namespaces awareness.
 Users will need a Vault Enterprise license to user or configure Login MFA with namespaces.
 MFA method configurations can be defined per namespace with Login MFA, and used in enforcements defined in that namespace and its children.
-Everything operates in the root namespace in Vault OSS.
+Everything operates in the root namespace in Vault Community Edition.
 MFA login enforcements can also be defined per namespace, and applied to that namespace and its children.

 The Vault Agent should not use MFA to authenticate to Vault; it should be able to relay requests with MFA-related headers to Vault successfully.